UCL/MPHY0026/doc/summerschool/registration_demo.rst

 The second text box contains the expected values TRE and FRE as derived by [Fitzpatrick1998]_.

-* "Expected FRE" is the expected value of the fiducial localisation error.
-This the expected absolute value of he fiducial registration error as defined in equation 10 of [Fitzpatrick1998]_.
+* "Expected FRE" is the expected value of the Fiducial Registration Error.
+This the expected absolute value of the Fiducial Registration Error as defined in equation 10 of [Fitzpatrick1998]_.
 FRE is a function of the expected FLE and the number of fiducial markers.
-FLE should increase slightly as the number of fiducial markers increases.
+FRE should increase slightly as the number of fiducial markers increases.

 .. _fred_fre:
 .. figure:: registration_demo/fre_equation_10.png
   :width: 50%

 * "Expected TRE" is the expected value of the target registration error.
 This the expected absolute value of he target registration error as defined in equation 46 of [Fitzpatrick1998]_.
 TRE is a function of the FLE and the number and geometry of the fiducial markers.
 Although it should reduce gradually as more fiducial markers are placed, it can be greatly altered by where you place the markers.
-Try this many times and see what happens to expected TRE for different marker configurations.
+Try this many times and see what happens to the expected TRE for different marker configurations.

 .. _fred_tre:
 .. figure:: registration_demo/tre_equation_46.png